vwhwang/js-testing/README.md

 # Pangram

+This repository is intended as a teaching resource to teach the [Jest](https://facebook.github.io/jest/) JavaScript testing framework.

+## Problem Description

 Determine if a sentence is a pangram.
 A pangram (Greek: παν γράμμα, pan gramma, "every letter") is a sentence using every letter of the alphabet at least once.
 The best known English pangram is: